PetoLau/jekyll-now/_posts/2016-11-28-Forecast-double-seasonal-time-series-with-multiple-linear-regression-in-R.md

 {% endhighlight %}

 Now we are ready to produce forecasts.
 I set training set of the length of two weeks - experimentally proved.
 In experiments, a whole data set of the length of one year is used, so a forecast for 50 weeks will be produced.
 A sliding window approach for training is used.
-Produce (compute) forecast for every type of industry (4), to see differences between them:
+Let's produce (compute) forecast for every type of industry (4), to see differences between them:

 {% highlight r %}
 n_weeks <- floor(length(n_date)/7) - 2